Wm Denny Graham II

 In 1993 I performed on the main stage at the 22nd Annual Kerrville Folk Festival of Texas playing harmonica with the very talented singer/songwriter Doug Clark Steiger from Austin.

-Then for about 2 years I did my first run as full-time solo act, singing, playing guitar and harmonica here in Houston.
+Then for about 2 years I did my first run at earning a living as full-time solo act, singing, playing guitar and harmonica in the Houston area.

 In 1995 I formed my own true first band, “Denny Graham and the Riviera’s”.
 We were very entertaining and played a mixture of dance songs.
 We were sort of a party band, complete with taking us to wearin Elvis Sunglasses and even Sombrero’s on a few songs.

 A few months after that I had a very memorable time jammin with Jerry Jeff in Luckenbach.
 I arrived so late that night that I missed the band but after they finished Jerry walked across from the dancehall to the bar in the back of the store where a lot of us were hangin out after the band had finished.
 When he walked in I went to my truck and grabbed my harps and my guitar.
-Jerry used my guitar because his got packed up after he finished with his band.
-We jammed for quite awhile,,,, by the old pot-bellied stove.
+Jerry used my guitar because the crew had already packed up his guitar.
+I handed my guitar to Jerry Jeff and we had a great time playing for the crowd for quite awhile,,,, by the old pot-bellied stove.
 At midnight the bar had to close because Texas law says you have to close at midnight if the establishment has a wine and beer license only.
 So Jerry had everyone follow him across the creek in the back to, no telling what.
-I’ll never forget, I was actually the one in the front with Jerry behind me.
+But I’ll never forget, I was actually the one in the front with Jerry behind me.
 As Jerry and I were walking together he whispered to me, “Hondo and I built this bridge”.

 From 1997 to 2000, I lived on a 37 foot sailboat I had at the time in Kemah Texas.
-I performed as a full-time solo and a duo act there for the last 1 ½ years I was there.
-I miss the lifestyle of sailboats, living on one and being around the people that are also “live-a-boards”.
-Some of them are in Belize now.
+I performed as a full-time solo and a duo act for the last 1 ½ years I was there.
+I loved the lifestyle of being around boats.
+Sailboats, living on one and being around the people that also live on their boats.
+Some of those folks from back then are in Belize now.
 Some moved back to land, like I did.
-And a few of them to this very day are still living at the marina,,,,,,, (I know cause not long ago I seen the little buggars, peepin out their ports and hatches, washin their forks and knives,,,,,, cookin corned beef and cabbage,,,, whilst sippin on their Cap’n M.)
+And a few of them to this very day are still living at the same marina I lived at,,,,,,, (I know cause not long ago I seen the little buggars, peepin out their ports and hatches, washin their forks and knives,,,,,, cookin corned beef and cabbage,,,, whilst sippin on Cap’n Morgan)

-While working a regular job I went out of town just before 911 on a project for awhile in Tyler Texas.
-I was there longer than expected and from 2003 to 2005 I was with "The Shadows Band" from Kilgore Texas. (there are other bands called “Shadows something” but only one from Kilgore).
+While working at my regular day job again, I accepted a project out of town just before 911.
+It was in Tyler Texas.
+I was there much longer than expected.
+From 2003 to 2005 I was a member of group from that area, "The Shadows Band" from Kilgore Texas. (there are other bands called “Shadows something” but only one from Kilgore).
 We played a lot of very upscale private events around the area doing lot’s of 50’s and 60’s rock-n-roll, some old-time R & B, country and misc classic’s.
 I sang vocals with 3 other vocalists in the group and of course I played harp.
 One of the vocalist played rhythm guitar, another played lead guitar and another on Sax.
 Four vocalist.
 We had the vocals covered.
 There were seven members of the band and sometimes we added a guest piano player.
 In 2003 we recorded a CD.
 Right after that we performed in Dallas for the annual Lone Star Biker Bash.
 Also in 2003 we opened for Tanya Tucker at the annual Kilgore Derrick Festival in downtown Kilgore Texas and then John Conlee for the same event the next year in 2004.
 On January 19th, 2005 we were flown to Washington D.C. to perform the next day at one of the Inaugural Balls for the re-election of President George W. Bush.
 We were the opening act for ZZ TOP.
 Wow, what an event that was.
-I even stayed an extra 3 days to visit as much as I could see around D.C. (photos coming soon) Washington D. C. is an incredible place.
+I even stayed an extra 3 days to visit as much as I could see around D.C.
+Washington D. C. is an incredible place.
 I hope to go back some day.
 It's on my "bucket list".

 All three members of ZZ Top, along with myself, are from Houston.
 Through the years while I’ve lived here I’ve bumped into the band members from time to time around town.
 I've never really got to know them personally but I was first introduced to them around 1980 by the drummer in the band I was in.
 It was at a Stevie Ray Vaughn concert at Fitzgerald’s Club in Houston.
 This was before Stevie released his first album, "Texas Flood”.
 I’ll never forget it.
 Billy, Dusty and Frank had front center seats.
 The place was packed and sizzling like a steak on the grill.
 Yup!
 It was a scene.
 An “event”.
 Everyone was stunned by this young 6 stringer blastin off into mystic paradise playin the blues and takin it where it had never been before,,, “In The Forefront”.

 Since I arrived in Texas in 1974 I’ve performed off and on through the years as a solo and also a duo act and have also been the front man on lead vocals and harmonica in several bands.
-And here I am now after 16 years of being away from it, I’m back playin again as a solo act full-time.
+I enjoy playing music for a living.
 Singin, playing guitar and harmonica.
-Right now I feel REAL good about where my music is at this time around.
-I’m also learning so much more than I’ve ever learned before about playing guitar.
-My true goals are to produce a couple CD’s, spending a TON of more time with my beautiful children, helping children’s causes, our Vets and also the elderly.
+My true goals are to produce a couple CD’s, living on my sailboat, a "Vagabond 47", spend time with my family and friends and spend some of my time and money helping children causes, our Vets and also the elderly.
 After that, I can say that I have done all I really expect to do in life.
-But,,,, I'd love to do so much more, and go so many more places.